You’ve probably heard about the benefits of walking 10,000 steps a day, but you may be wondering if you can get fit and be healthier doing less.

 If you can’t find a thirty-minute chunk of free time to walk, don’t despair.
-The latest research shows that three brisk ten minute daily walks beings better results than a half hour half-hearted effort.
+The latest research shows that three brisk ten minute daily walks bring better results than a half-hour of half-hearted effort.
 The idea is to get your heart pumping.

 The Centers for Disease Control and Prevention suggest 150 minutes of moderately paced activity per week.
 For most people, this is the equivalent to taking approximately 7,000 to 8,000 steps a day.

 The good news is that any increase in physical activity will have advantages if you are consistent.
 Some benefits you can expect include a reduced risk of heart disease and Type 2 diabetes.
 A lowering and stabilization of high blood pressure.
 And weight loss if you are overweight, or easier weight maintenance if you aren’t.

 In fact, new research has shown that people who take a 3,000 step brisk walk each day and avoid prolonged sitting, can get the same health benefits as those who walk 10,000 steps per day.
 The one downside is that walking less will not result in as much weight loss.